henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

 ~/AV_Exercise/06_REAPR/
 ```

-REAPR is slow, and **currently won't run due to an uppmax problem**, so copy the results from the completed exercises.
+REAPR is slow, and **currently won't run due to an uppmax library problem**, so copy the results from the completed exercises.
 The script `run_REAPR.sh` would normally run all the analyses, but it takes more than 30 minutes.

 The details look like this: